 The cells present in the foams are either open or closed.
-Where the blowing agent used can be:
+To achieve the structure of the cells a blowing agent should be used which can be:

 - physical: a gas is injected under pressure to allow its solubilization in the polymer liquid.